nitishbansal32/DSA-Project/README.md

 Bhoomi Abichandani – 20BDS0242
 Akshita Langer          – 20BCE2872

-HP | Data structure and algorithms | 21/05/21
-6
 INTRODUCTION TO TRIE –

 A trie is a tree-like data structure whose nodes store the letters of an alphabet.
 By structuring the nodes in a particular way, words and strings can be retrieved from the structure by traversing down a branch path of the tree.